Weighted GJMS operators on smooth metric measure spaces: Introduction

 can be factorized as

-for quasi-Einstein spaces. \end{theorem} \emph{Weighted Gover--Leitner conditions} are a generalization to $m\notin \mathbb{N}_0$ of the Gover--Leitner conditions defined in~\cite{GoverLeitner2009}, and are defined as In this paper, we also prove a factorization formula of the weighted GJMS operator for smooth metric measure spaces under weighted Gover--Leitner conditions.
-We thus provide a rigorous proof of the factorization formula constructed for Poincar\'e-Einstein spaces by Case and Chang~\cite{CaseChang2013}. \begin{theorem} The weighted GJMS operator
+for quasi-Einstein spaces. \end{theorem} \emph{Weighted Gover--Leitner conditions} are a generalization to $m\notin \mathbb{N}_0$ of the Gover--Leitner conditions defined in~\cites{GoverLeitner2009}, and are defined as {Since $f\equiv 1$ here, we have $\phi=0$, hence } In this paper, we also prove a factorization formula of the weighted GJMS operator for smooth metric measure spaces under weighted Gover--Leitner conditions.
+We thus provide a rigorous proof of the factorization formula constructed for Poincar\'e-Einstein spaces by Case and Chang~\cites{CaseChang2013}. {That is, we obtain a canonical construction and factorization of the operators by passing to an ambient space, instead of introducing them ad hoc.} \begin{theorem} The weighted GJMS operator

 can be factorized as

 under Gover--Leitner conditions. \end{theorem}

 This article is organized as follows: in \cref{sec:twas}, we discuss some properties of the weighted ambient space and the commutation relations satisfied by the differential operators relevant to this article.
 In \cref{sec:wcio}, we derive weighted GJMS operators with the help of the weighted ambient space.
 In \cref{sec:cwgo}, we show that weighted GJMS operators have a power of the weighted Laplacian as the leading part.
 In \cref{sec:ff}, we derive the factorization formulas for weighted GJMS operators in the case of quasi-Einstein spaces, and also under Gover--Leitner conditions.
 In \cref{sec:sa}, we prove that weighted GJMS operators are formally self-adjoint.